-Click the Photo object in the Layers panel, drag it above the Nav Bar object, releasing it when you see a double line appear.
-The NavBar object disappears from your image because it is now obscured by the Photo object.
+Click the Photo object in the Layers panel, drag it above the Links object, releasing it when you see a double line appear.
+The Links object disappears from your image because it is now obscured by the Photo object.
+Now move the Photo object back to the bottom.